Reinoldo/saa-app/README.md

 SaaApp is an application to  Ministério do Desenvolvimento Agrário that authenticates and access to the user to the Safra Guarantee system and issuance of DAP.
 Our team is compound by 4 intern guys.
 Enjoy :)

+To run the application you must istall Node 6^ and @angular/cli then you can install all dependencys running ´npm install´.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.